sakari79/sachini-portfolio/README.md

 # Sachini Portfolio

-This is my personal portfolio website.
+This is my personal portfolio website, built with **HTML**, **CSS**, and **JavaScript**.
+It showcases my skills, projects, and a way to contact me.

-## Features
+## 🌟 Features

+- Responsive layout for desktop and mobile
+- Home section with welcome message
 - About Me section
-- Projects showcase
+- Projects showcase with cards
 - Contact form

-## How to view
-Clone the repository and open `index.html` in your browser.
+- Smooth scrolling between sections
+- Simple animations and hover effects

+## 📂 Project Structure